Complaining about a therapist

 - Statement on confidentiality – because of the nature of psychoanalytic psychotherapy, the BPC adopts particularly rigorous standards of confidentiality set out in this document.

-- Continuous professional development policy – registrants must maintain an annual programme of continuing professional development, monitored and approved by the BPC, which includes consultation on their clinical work, attending lectures and courses and a broad range of professional activity.
+- Continuing professional development policy – registrants must maintain an annual programme of continuing professional development, monitored and approved by the BPC, which includes consultation on their clinical work, attending lectures and courses and a broad range of professional activity.

 - Our registrants are also governed by the BPC’s Complaints Procedure.
 This is quite a detailed document and sets out very precisely the procedures that we adopt for handling a formal complaint.